kkredit/confronting-wicked-crypto/reading/lawfare/ARoadmapforExceptionalAccessResearch.md

 strong encryption is essential to both individual privacy and national security.
 A narrative that sets government agencies against private industry, or security interests against individual privacy, does not accurately reflect the complexity of the issue."

+>At first blush, this may seem like a pedantic concern: why waste precious time and energy on defining EA rather than simply building it?
+However, from decades of experience, cryptographers have found that definitions provide the only way to understand the true intention behind a construction and thus to test whether a proposed EA system actually meets its goals.
+They also often outlive any particular construction, and they enable principled policy and moral discussions to occur about the values society wants without getting bogged down by the scientific details of any particular construction.

+>Political debate will not make the user versus law-enforcement conflict vanish.
+Even though some would prefer to not have any form of [exceptional access], the pragmatic view is that reaching some sort of compromise is necessary. … Thus the technical question is to find a solution as palatable as possible to both sides.
+It should guarantee enough privacy for the individual that people would go along with it, and yet be acceptable to law enforcement too.
+– Professors Mihir Bellare and Shafi Goldwasser, CCS 1997

+>_What is the path to a future with viable EA systems?_ This is the easiest of the four questions to answer, so I provide my response upfront: Congress should prohibit the federal government from requiring that the private sector deploy exceptional access mechanisms.
+Paradoxically, supporters of EA should endorse such a ban (at least in the short term) as the single best method to resolve the Going Dark problem.

 ```bib
 @misc{varia_2018,